Jane Heeley MBACP Registered

 BPS Approved Certificates in Clinical Supervision (level 1 & level 2)

-I have been qualified and working as a counsellor for 12 years, and as a registered member of the British Association of Counselling and Psychotherapy (BACP), I adhere to the standards set out in their Ethical Framework for the Counselling Professions.
+I have been qualified and working as a counsellor for over 12 years, and as a registered member of the British Association of Counselling and Psychotherapy (BACP), I adhere to the standards set out in their Ethical Framework for the Counselling Professions.

 In addition I offer Clinical Supervision for counsellors and trainees